About HIAMP

 Steps To Request Mediation Through HIAMP

-1. Fill out the Request for Mediation form below.
+1. Fill out and submit a Request for Mediation form.

 2. HIAMP staff will confirm that the other party (or parties) is willing to participate in the mediation.